 Female sexual dysfunction is defined as any sexual complaint or problem that results from disorders of desire, arousal, orgasm, or sexual pain and causes marked distress or interpersonal difficulty lasting at least 6 months.
 The term “female sexual dysfunction” encompasses the clinical entities of hypoactive sexual desire disorder, arousal disorder, orgasmic disorder, dyspareunia, and vaginismus.
 Though this DSM-IV terminology is still commonly used, the updated DSM-V terminology includes: female sexual interest and arousal disorder, female orgasmic disorder, and genito-pelvic pain/penetration disorder.
 Hypoactive sexual desire disorder is the most common type of female sexual dysfunction, with estimated prevalence between 5.4-13.6%.

-The etiology of female sexual dysfunction is multifactorial and may include biological, psychological, relationship, and sociocultural factors.
-Biological causes include chronic medical illnesses such as diabetes mellitus, hypertension, coronary artery disease, malignancies, and neurological disorders such as multiple sclerosis.
+The etiology of female sexual dysfunction is multifactorial.
+Non-gynecologic medical conditions that may lead to sexual dysfunction include diabetes mellitus, hypertension, coronary artery disease, malignancies, and neurological disorders such as multiple sclerosis.
 Gynecologic conditions that may contribute to sexual dysfunction include vulvar dermatoses, vulvodynia, urinary incontinence, STIs, endometriosis, chronic pelvic pain, pelvic organ prolapse, and vulvovaginal atrophy.

 Medications may also contribute to sexual dysfunction.
 The most common medications associated with sexual dysfunction are the selective serotonin reuptake inhibitors, with an incidence of associated sexual dysfunction of 30 to 70%.
 Most commonly, this manifests as hypoactive sexual desire.
 Other medications that are associated with sexual dysfunction include antihistamines, anticholinergics, antihypertensives, antipsychotics, and tricyclic antidepressants.
 Some hormonal medications, including aromatase inhibitors, selective estrogen receptor modulators, and GnRH agonists, may also be associated with sexual dysfunction.
 Data regarding the effect of combined hormonal contraceptives on sexual function is inconclusive.